Mona-Mistry/Portfolio/README.md

 # Author
 Mona Mistry -
-[LinkedIn Profile (mona-mistry-b89528173)]
+[LinkedIn Profile (www.linkedin.com/in/mona-mistry-b89528173)]

-Student at Durham College – Data Analytics
+Student at Durham College – Data Analytics, 2025

 With 5+ years of banking experience and a passion for using data to solve real-world problems.

 #License